Nathan Tasker

-Nathan Tasker is a prominent Christian singer/songwriter from Australia.
+Nathan Tasker is a Christian singer/songwriter from Australia.
 He was named 2006 "Artist of the Year" and awarded "Song of The Year" by the Australian Christian Music Charts.
 He has written, recorded and produced several gospel albums.
 His song "Like You Love Me" reached No. 1 on the TRAA weekly Contemporary Top 30.
 He has also been named "Artist of the Year" for 2011 by the TRAA, with his singles claiming 5th and 6th top songs of the year chart.

-Tasker made his first public performance in 1993, performing approximately 1200 times since then.
-In addition to music, he is involved in Christian ministry through writing, singing and speaking.
-He has worked at a variety of venues, participating in events for schools, churches, conventions, prisons and media.
-Although initially based in Sydney, Tasker visited the United States, Western Europe, the United Kingdom and South Africa annually.
-Nathan currently resides in Nashville with his wife, Cassie.